camunda/camunda-docs-manual/content/reference/bpmn20/events/timer-events.md

 The recurring time duration option is better suited for handling relative timers, which are calculated in respect to some particular point in time (e.g., the time when a user task was started), while cron expressions can handle absolute timers - which is particularly useful for timer start events.

 ### Modify a Time Cycle
 A timer's repeat cycle can be controlled via the [REST API](https://docs.camunda.org/manual/latest/reference/rest/job/put-set-job-duedate/) or by calling the ManagementService.
-By setting the due date of a timer, is possible to change the point in time when a timer is executed.
+By setting the due date of a timer, it is possible to change the point in time when a timer is executed.

 ```java
 managementService.setJobDuedate(String jobId, Date newDuedate)